pgora/neurips2019/README.md

 Additional:

 * ``macierz_sasiedztwa.txt`` contains our traffic optimization problem adjacency matrix.
 It is a _directed_, nonsymmetric matrix, but we symmetrize it in all our experiments by extracting _undirected_ edges.
 "Macierz sąsiedztwa" just means "adjacency matrix" in Polish.
+* ``environment`` contains the list of python packages in the Python environment we used on AWS.
 * PNG files contain the plots included in the paper and its Supplementary materials.

 **NOTE**: Type 2 neural networks were first dubbed "Kipf's networks" by us due to a formal analogy to the networks discussed in (Kipf, T. N. and Welling, M. (2017)).
 The name stuck, which is visible in several files in the repository.